 Seven St Georges

 Seven St. George’s is purported to be the best mezé house in Paphos.
 The ethos of the place is locally sourced food and always-seasonal menus.
 They have a fabulous menu and although it can be pricey, it is well worth the bill.
-Oh and I must not forget they have a superb vegetarian and vegan menu available.
+Oh, and I must not forget they have a superb vegetarian and vegan menu available.

 Melitzia Taverna Tala Paphos

-Melitzia is immensely popular in both Tala and from those taking a trip up into the hills from Paphos.
+Melitzia is immensely popular in both Tala and those taking a trip up into the hills from Paphos.
 The Taverna serves some of the best lamb dishes available and the Kleftika is to die for.
 We had a complete mezés meal which like in most areas includes up to 20 small dishes for around €30 Euros each.

-Whilst I really enjoyed the mezés, after Spanish tapas this price range seems extraordinarily expense.
+Whilst I really enjoyed the mezés, after Spanish tapas this price range seems extraordinarily expensive.
 I wish the Cypriots would just allow us to pick and choose from a selection of mezés, which for the most part would ensure all is eaten and nothing is wasted.